LordWestcott/rabbit/Readme.md

 4. Implement appropriate error handling, especially for circuit breaker events
 5. Configure reconnection parameters based on your environment's reliability
 6. Use appropriate QoS settings to control message flow
+7. For high-volume queues, use concurrent handlers to improve throughput